Surface-supplied diving skills: Rope signals

 The original method of communication between diver and surface was by pull signals on the lifeline, and these remain a useful emergency backup system.
 Divers are trained in rope signals, but the set of signals may vary regionally.
 The US Navy and UK rope signals are different.

 Umbilical management

 There are two aspects of umbilical management: By the diver, and by the attendant.
 They work together to keep the umbilical from twisting, restraining the diver's movements, entanglement, and excess slack.
 The tender will control the amount of umbilical in the water, recover excess slack and coil it ready for further use.
 The tender may also be required to assist the diver's ascent by hauling in the umbilical at the correct rate to facilitate decompression, and by locking off/belaying at the decompression stops.
 When diving from a bell, the bellman is the tender to the working diver.
+When there is a significant risk of the umbilical becoming snagged on underwater obstructions, it may be necessary to use an underwater tender at those areas, or to guide the umbilical past obstructions by the use of some form of fairlead.
+A similar arrangement may be used to prevent the diver from approaching known hazards too closely.
+One way this can be done is to lower a large weighted hoop to a predetermined position, and for the diver to pass through this hoop on the way to the worksite.